-Gertraud Wallbrecher, born in Munich and strongly influenced by the German Youth Movement, was a representative of the 20th century’s Catholic avantgarde.
+Gertraud Wallbrecher (* May 18, 1923, † July 29, 2016) was a representative of the 20th century’s Catholic avantgarde.
 In post-war Germany, facing the horrors of the Shoah, she searched for a renewal of the Church starting at its very origins.

 She had support from many sides: Church representatives such as the later cardinals Johannes Joachim Degenhardt and Joseph Ratzinger, agnostics like Gerhard Szczesny and artists like Alexander von Branca.